National History Bee

 Regionals

 The second stage of the National History Bee for the Middle and Elementary School Divisions is the Regionals.
 The Regionals are held throughout the year both online and in person.
 A full list of Regionals is available here on the Registration page.
-Students who have qualified on the ORQE may compete up to 3 times at the Regionals.
-The Regional tournaments are held in conjunction with the Regionals for the National Geography Bee and National Science Bee, so students who qualified on the ORQEs for those subjects can compete in all 3 events.
+Students who have qualified on the ORQE may compete up to 7 times at the Regional Tournaments in the National History Bee.
+The majority of Regional Tournaments are held in conjunction with the Regionals for the National Geography Bee and National Science Bee, so students who qualified on the ORQEs for those subjects can compete in all 3 events.
+Other Regional Tournaments are held in conjunction with the Regional Tournaments of the team-based National History Bowl so that students can compete in both individual and team events with a history focus on a single day.

 Regionals: Timing of Tournaments

-At in-person Regional tournaments, typically the History Bee is held in the early afternoon; the Geography Bee is held in the late afternoon, and the Science Bee is held in the morning.
+At in-person Regional Tournaments featuring the three Bee subjects, typically the History Bee is held in the early afternoon; the Geography Bee is held in the late afternoon, and the Science Bee is held in the morning.
 At online tournaments, the Bees for two subjects are held on a Saturday, and the third is held on Sunday afternoon.
 The time and day that each subject is contested on an online event varies from one tournament to another, so that students who cannot compete on Saturdays (or Sundays) will have options to play all subjects at their preferred time and date over the course of the academic year.

 Regionals: Tournament Structure

-The Regionals consists of 3 preliminary rounds, each with 30 questions, and 1 Final Round, likewise with 30 questions.
+Both types of Regional Tournaments consist of 3 preliminary rounds, each with 30 questions, and 1 final round, likewise with 30 questions.
 All students play in all preliminary rounds; the scores are then added together to determine placement.
 Typically 20-50% of students then make the Final Round to determine the Regional Champion in each age division.
 To qualify for the National Championships, students must finish in the top 50% of their age division after the preliminaries rounds, inclusive of odd numbers and ties for the final Nationals spot, among students who have not already qualified for Nationals.
 Students who have already qualified for the National Championships at a prior Regionals are not counted in determining the top 50% of students for Nationals qualification.
 There are separate age divisions for students in 8th grade, 7th grade, 6th grade, 5th grade, 4th grade, and 3rd grade and younger.
 At some tournaments with small numbers of students in an age division, two or more divisions may be consolidated.
 However, the qualification for the National Championships will be determined solely based on a student’s official age division: students are never at a disadvantage in terms of national championships qualifying if age divisions must be consolidated.

 Regionals: Game Play Rules